Undergraduate Student Handbook

 Most Music exams and juries are scheduled by the Fountain School independently of the Registrar's Office.
 Be sure to carefully follow the scheduling and policies outlined by the School.
 Learn more about exam and jury scheduling and policies.

-ALL students (preparatory, majors, non-majors, and elective students) enrolled in an applied study class (instrument or voice) are required to participate in ensembles, normally in a minimum of two per year.
+Music majors are required to participate in ensembles.
+Non-majors and elective students enrolled in an applied study class (instrument or voice) are encouraged to participate.
 Learn more about participation in ensembles.

 Facilities and resources